eoas-ubc/eoas-ubc.github.io/_sources/jupyterbooks.md

 Branch "master" is what's displayed as https://eoas-ubc.github.io/index.html

 1. Before edits

-   1. Initially - fork & clone your own copy of the docs branch
+   1. Initially - fork & clone your own copy of the docs branch.

    2. Always - before starting, check that the "docs" branch of your github fork is up to date.
 Implement a "fetch upstream" if needed.

    3. On your local clone's "docs" branch, carry out a fetch and merge to ensure you are editing an up to date version.

 2. Editing

    1. Edit  the "docs" branch.
-Ignore the "master" branch - it is the website and will be created using ghp-import.
+Ignore the "master" branch - it is the website and will be created using `ghp-import`.

    2. Build book using the  jb build docs/  command

    3. Hand-copy (or with a script) any other files (like PDFs) into their required subfolders.
 (In our case, there is a "pdffiles" folder that should live under the html folder.)
 NOTE: all references to these "other" files need to point to this subfolder.

    4. Find the website in folder "docs/_build/html" - view this locally.

 3. Deliver and synchronize
    1. When ready, push result to your fork using the following: